 It is rare that I will use a desktop computer to browse the internet these days.
 My phone is just a more convenient option.
 I don’t have to waste time turning it on, and I don’t usually have to move to retrieve it, lazy as it sounds.
-Me and the few million smartphone users out there have the this web internet, quite literally at our finger tips.
+Me and the few million smartphone users out there have the internet, quite literally at our finger tips.
 With more and more people using their phones to casually browse the web, companies are adapting their existing sites for the smaller (more lucrative) screen.

 What are the benefits of mobile-friendly websites?